-- In 0.11, Donald was allowed to spawn in the Labyrinth.
+- Prior to 0.11, Donald could not appear in the Labyrinth.

 - In earlier versions of Crawl, minotaur characters were able to map the Labyrinth with much greater precision than the other species.
 Also, multiple Labyrinths could appear in a single game until 0.8.